opauloh/react-ts-github/README.md

 User repositories should be cached in order to assure immediate access of user data if the same search is executed.
 Component and application styling is required

+## Dependencies

+- react: The aim of this project, is a JavaScript library for creating user interfaces and handle stage management.
+- react-dom: In this project is the entry point to the DOM for React